Paisley, Renfrewshire: Witch Trials

 The Paisley witches, also known as the Bargarran witches or the Renfrewshire witches, were tried in Paisley in 1697.
 Seven were convicted and five were hanged and then burnt on the Gallow Green.
 Their remains were buried at Maxwelton Cross in the west end of the town.
 This was the last mass execution for witchcraft in western Europe.
 A horse shoe was placed on top of the site to lock in the evil.
 A horse shoe is still visible in the middle of this busy road junction today—though not the original.
 The modern shoe is made of bronze and bears the inscription, "Pain Inflicted, Suffering Endured, Injustice Done".

+18th and 19th centuries

 Industrial Revolution

 The Industrial Revolution, based on the textile industry, turned Paisley from a small market town to an important industrial town in the late 18th century.
-Its location attracted English mill owners; immigrants from Ayrshire and the Highlands poured into a town that offered jobs to women and children until silk fell out of fashion in 1790.
+Initially beginning with small scale weaving (as took place at the Sma’ Shot cottages located in Shuttle Street), Paisley's location and workforce attracted English mill owners; migrants from Ayrshire and the Highlands poured into a town that offered jobs to women and children until silk fell out of fashion in 1790.
 The mills switched to the imitation Kashmir (cashmere) shawls called "Paisley".
 Under the leadership of Thomas Coats (1809–1893), Paisley became the world centre for thread making.
-The high-status skilled weavers mobilised themselves in radical protests after 1790, culminating in the failed "Radical War" of 1820.
-Overproduction, the collapse of the shawl market and a general depression in the textile industry led to technical changes that reduced the importance of weavers.
-Politically the mill owners remained in control of the town.
+Mills and textile factories grew from the late 18th century, coming to dominate the town in the late Victorian era.
+These include the Anchor and Seedhill mills, as well as the adjacent Atlantic, Pacific and Mile End mills.
+Another example was Underwood Mill, a cotton mill founded in the 1780s which was later rebuilt as a thread mill in the 1860s (it fell into disuse in the 1970s).
+Other thread mills include Oakshaw thread works (later used by Arrol-Johnston car manufacturers) and the Burnside thread works.